Test ID: UPH24 pH, 24 Hour, Urine

 Clinical Information

 Changes in urine pH may reflect systemic acid-base disorders.
-For example, the normal response during metabolic acidosis is a lowering of the urine pH to <5.
-If the pH is >5, then a defect in urine acidification should be considered.
-A urine pH >7 is suggestive of infection by a urea-splitting organism such as Proteus mirabilis.
+For example, the normal response during metabolic acidosis is a lowering of the urine pH to less than 5.
+If the pH is greater than 5, then a defect in urine acidification should be considered.
+A urine pH of greater than 8 is suggestive of infection by a urea-splitting organism such as Proteus mirabilis.

 Therapeutic interventions to either alkalinize or acidify the urine are necessary for some diseases.
 For example, some crystals have a propensity to form in alkaline urine, while others form in relative acidic urine, and changing the pH may reduce stone formation.